-The Registry of Charitable Trusts (Registry) is responsible for administering the registration and reporting requirements in the Supervision of Trustees and Fundraisers for Charitable Purposes Act (Gov. Code, § 12580 et seq.) and its regulations.
-The Registry does this through its various programs: Initial Registration, Registration Renewals, Delinquency, Dissolution, Commercial Fundraising, Raffles, Complaints, and Administrative.
-The Registry also maintains a searchable database for the public to research registered charitable organizations and fundraising professionals.
+The Registry of Charities and Fundraisers (Registry) is responsible for administering the registration and reporting requirements set forth in the Supervision of Trustees and Fundraisers for Charitable Purposes Act (Gov. Code, § 12580 et seq.) and its regulations.
+The Registry does this through its various programs, such as: Initial Registration, Registration Renewals, Delinquency, Dissolution, Commercial Fundraising, Fundraising Platforms, Raffles, and Complaints.
+The Registry also maintains the Registry Search Tool for the public to research registered charitable organizations, fundraising professionals, and charitable fundraising platforms.

-The registration and reporting requirements the Registry administers, discussed in Chapter 6, Chapter 9, and Chapter 12, advances and promotes the Attorney General's oversight.
-For instance, Registry staff reviews forms filed by charities and fundraising professionals, and based on this review, makes referrals to the Legal and Audits Unit.
+The registration and reporting requirements the Registry administers, discussed in Chapter 6, Chapter 9, and Chapter 12, advance and promote the Attorney General's oversight over charities, fundraising professionals, and charitable fundraising platforms.
+For instance, Registry staff reviews forms filed by charities, fundraising professionals, and charitable fundraising platforms, and based on this review, makes referrals to the Legal and Audits Unit.
 The Registry also receives complaints from the public about charity mismanagement, fraud, diversion of assets, and fundraising or reporting violations.
-All complaints are reviewed and researched by Registry staff.
+All complaints are reviewed and researched by Registry staff and referred to the Legal and Audits Unit.